Methodology

 | bluetooth | 0.10 | Mouse, headphones, files.
 Annoying when dead, almost always a wired path. |

-The grade and the hardware split 45 / 55.
-The hardware components get the larger share because they are the falsifiable evidence; the grade is a human summary and can drift.
-The grade keeps a heavy 45% anyway, because it catches things the six boxes do not: GPU driver pain, thermal throttling on battery, an unusable trackpad.
-Neither term is allowed to fully override the other.
-A laptop where five of six boxes are green but the clean-install grade is problematic, the Dell XPS 13 with a dead webcam is the real case, does not float up to a 9.
-The 45% grade anchor is what stops that, and it is deliberate.
+The clean-install grade and the hardware split 45 / 55.
+Hardware gets the larger share because the six boxes are falsifiable; the grade still keeps a heavy 45 percent because it catches what the boxes miss (GPU driver pain, thermal throttling, an unusable trackpad), and neither term may fully override the other.
+That anchor is why a laptop with five of six boxes green but a problematic grade, the Dell XPS 13 with a dead webcam, does not float up to a 9.

-Next to every score is a confidence level: high, medium, or low.
-That is a separate number on purpose.
-It tells you how much we actually know, not how good the machine is.
-A 6 we are sure of and a 6 we half-guessed are different, and you get to see which one you are looking at.
-NVIDIA laptops are capped at medium even when the data is complete, because the proprietary driver stack changes under you and a score from three months ago may not survive the next kernel.
+Next to every score is a confidence level (high, medium, or low), a separate number telling you how much we know, not how good the machine is.
+NVIDIA laptops are capped at medium even with complete data, because the proprietary driver stack changes under you and a three-month-old score may not survive the next kernel.
+Where an upstream tracker is the live truth, such as Asahi, we link it and you should trust that over us.
+If you only need wifi and suspend, read the per-distro table, not the headline.